vcurdia/ACR-LQ/README.md

-# LQ
+# ACR-LQ

 v1.0.0

-LQ is a package of codes to generate a quadratic approximation to the welfare function and solve for the correct first order approximation solution to the optimal policy problem.
+ACR-LQ is a package of codes to generate a quadratic approximation to the welfare function and solve for the correct first order approximation solution to the optimal policy problem.
 It also checks the second order conditions.